 Presenting class members are identified in the Class app by a purple border around their profile panel and are displayed in the Presenting Group section on the sidebar.

-Students in the Presenting Group can be moved collectively to the Front of Room.
+Learners in the Presenting Group can be moved collectively to the Front of Room.

-Students who are not verified do not have access to the Student Tools and cannot see any of the teaching tools launched by the teacher.
+Learners who are not verified do not have access to the Student Tools and cannot see any of the teaching tools launched by the teacher.

 Instructors have an array of quiz, test, and assessment options that can be administered and proctored in real-time.
 Instructors have the option to review and grade tests and quizzes in real-time.
 This feature supports multiple question types including True/False, Matching, Fill in the Blank, and others.